AlphabetsAlphabets/timer/README.md

 The pre-requisite is having rust, and rustup installed.
 Go lookup how to install it.

+If you prefer to build through source:
 ```
 git clone https://github.com/YJH16120/timer
 cd timer
 cargo build --release
 sudo mv target/release/timer /usr/local/bin
 ```
+If you do not want to install rust, and rustup you can download the precompiled binary from the [releases](https://github.com/YJH16120/timer/releases/tag/1.0.0) page.

 # Usage
 `timer <message> <time>`